Free Direct Access Plan

-The plan follows the Outline and Guidelines for Developing a Free Direct Access Plan under Commissioner's Regulations 90.3 provided in March 1999.
+The plan follows the Outline and Guidelines for Developing a Free Direct Access Plan under Commissioner's Regulations 90.3 provided in March 1999, revised 2007.

 As defined in section 90.3 of the Regulations of the Commissioner of Education, free direct access is the ability of an individual, who resides within the boundaries of the B&ECPL System and who has a valid borrower's card issued by this System, or any contracting library in the System, to borrow materials for home use directly from the premises of any library that contracts with the B&ECPL System on the same basis as that specified for cardholders in each individual library.

-Further, the contract requires in paragraph sixth that the printed books, pamphlets and other documents constituting the circulating and reference library of the [contract library] shall be made available for use and distribution by other libraries within the County of Erie , which, by agreement with said B&ECPL, have contracted to furnish library privileges to the people of Erie County .
+Further, the contract requires in paragraph SIXTH that “The printed books, pamphlets and other documents constituting the circulating and reference library of the “Public Library” [aka contract library] shall be made available for use and distribution by other libraries within the County of Erie, which, by agreement with said B&ECPL, have contracted to furnish library privileges to the people of Erie County.”

-In addition, B&ECPL provides service via libraries at the County Correctional Facility, Holding Center and Home and Infirmary.
+Library services throughout the county are free to residents who abide by B&ECPL rules.
+In addition, B&ECPL provides service via libraries at the Erie County Correctional Facility and Erie County Holding Center.
 The B&ECPL provides library service to the other correctional facilities at Wende, Collins and Gowanda through grants.
-Library services throughout the county are free to residents who abide by B&ECPL rules.

 3.)
 Because of B&ECPL's inherent policy of free direct access, there are no serious inequities and hardships with regard to this policy.